HDN-1D10T/divinity/README.md

 #### Shodan-less Example - Check internal app tier for default credentials:
 Let's say you have a numerous applications running a specific framework for which you have created a configuration file.
 These applications are running in your DMZ on the 10.2.2.0/24 network.
 As long as you have access to these applications, you can run the following command to test for default credentials:

-`divinity -config /path/to/app.json -range 10.2.2.0/24 -output dmz_default_creds.txt`
+`divinity -config /path/to/app.json -cidr 10.2.2.0/24 -output dmz_default_creds.txt`